Overview

 align, aka cross-axis alignment, which defaults to stretch.

-Example of a responsive flex container:
+Example of a responsive flex container, that is vertical in mobile:

 <Flex